Home Drugs Tylenol Drug Interactions

 A study the National Institutes of Health and the Agency for Healthcare Research and Quality funded suggests prenatal exposure to acetaminophen may increase a child’s risk for attention deficit/hyperactivity disorder and autism spectrum disorder.

-Epidemiological studies consistently suggest that prenatal exposure to acetaminophen might increase the risk of adverse neurodevelopmental and behavioral outcomes, such as:
+Epidemiological studies suggest that prenatal exposure to acetaminophen might increase the risk of adverse neurodevelopmental and behavioral outcomes, such as:

 • Attention deficit hyperactivity disorder (ADHD)